Chart Color Schemes

 Lake Gardens is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Lake Gardens, as per the latest Census, 92.7% of dwellings were houses with the remaining 7.3% being semi-detached, apartments, or 'other' dwellings.
+The dwelling structure in Lake Gardens, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
 Home ownership in Lake Gardens stood at 49.6%, with mortgaged dwellings at 21.7% and rented ones at 28.7%.
 The median monthly mortgage repayment was $1,733, higher than Regional Vic.'s average of $1,430.
-Median weekly rent in Lake Gardens was $360, compared to Regional Vic.'s $285.
-Nationally, Lake Gardens' mortgage repayments were lower at $1,733 versus Australia's average of $1,863, and rents were also lower at $360 against the national figure of $375.
+The median weekly rent in Lake Gardens was recorded as $360, compared to Regional Vic.'s $285.
+Nationally, Lake Gardens' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing